Hillmonkey/crappy_internet/diary.md

 * Investigate hosting @ PythonAnywhere
   * Only one scheduled task per day
   * No root, no access to crontab :(

+# Sun Feb 4

+* Go on a hike at Lands End :)
+* Work on printing resumes for Dev Hiring Mixer
+* Deal with intermittent internet outages ...
+* Complete payment on OVH server
+* Follow Guide to secure the server
+* Try setting up DigitalOcean server, due to hardship @ OVH